pciuh/roll-damping/README.md

 # Roll Damping Coefficient Estimation Script

-This repository contains a Python script (roll_damp.py) that estimates the roll damping coefficient using the IKEA method.
+This repository contains a Python script (roll_damp.py) that estimates the roll damping coefficient using the Ikeda method.

 ## Overview